Banking on FinTechs

 Upsie focuses on making it easy and affordable for consumers to buy, find and use their product warranties.
 Apruve sells a business-to-business platform that eliminates the need for invoices, requisition forms, purchase orders and paper checks.
 ClickSWITCH created an application that makes it easier for people to move bank accounts from one financial institution to another.
 Live Give Save offers an app that enables people to make pre-defined contributions to favorites causes every time they use a credit or debit card.

-FinTech will be prominently featured during Twin Cities Startup Week on Oct.
-7-14.
-The annual event – designed to showcase the strong startup culture in the metro area – includes speakers, panel discussions, financing seminars, site visits and more.
+FinTech was prominently featured during Twin Cities Startup Week.
+The annual event – designed to showcase the strong startup culture in the metro area – included speakers, panel discussions, financing seminars, site visits and more.

 One strategy for growing startups is tapping private and public resources.
 Youakim says his business might not have survived without support from DEED’s Angel Tax Credit Program, which enabled Sezzle to raise more than $1 million from investors in 2016.